 Every year, The Wharf gives millions of visitors firsthand experience of DC's waterways, so we take our environmental stewardship and water cleanliness very seriously.
 We created floating wetlands to collect water pollutants, we collect all our trash in sealed containers, and we even constructed giant underground cisterns to capture runoff before it reaches the river.
 However, our most visible impact on the waterways comes each year during our Washington Channel Water Cleanup.

-When it rains, wood debris and trash are washed from shores throughout the region into the Potomac and Anacostia Rivers.
+When it rains, wood debris and trash are washed from shores throughout the watershed into the Potomac and Anacostia Rivers.
 The floating trash and debris are then pushed into the Washington Channel by the tide and wind, where they gather under our piers and clump along the shore.
 All of this debris harms the environment and aquatic life, damages piers and boat propellers, and is rather unsightly for everyone who lives, works, and recreates on the water.

 With ongoing rainfall, wind, and tides, trash and debris continue to get pushed into the Washington Channel.
 Further discussion is needed to develop a long-term debris management program for this public waterway.

 And read more about the other ways The Wharf has embedded sustainability and resilience into our waterfront neighborhood.

 Even if you don't live near the water, city drainage systems can still carry your trash and pollutants out to waterways.

 Pitch in and do your part so the next time you visit the water, it's clean, healthy, and beautiful.

 Fresh seafood is a given at DC’s Southwest Waterfront.
 But The Wharf offers more, including a wide selection of distinctive choices for food, drinks, and entertainment while you eat.
 Watch the chefs prepare your meal.
 Listen to live music.
 Or just people-watch while you savor the flavors of The Wharf.Explore Restaurants